China

 Highly insufficient

-Under China’s peaking and carbon-intensity NDC targets, the targets expected to achieve the lowest emission levels, China’s emission levels would reach 13.9 GtCO2e/year in 2030.
+Under China’s peaking and carbon-intensity NDC targets, the targets expected to achieve the lowest emission levels, China’s emission levels would reach 14.0 GtCO2e/year in 2030 (the median of the two NDC targets expected to result in lowest emissions).
 China is likely to overachieve its energy-related NDC commitments with our current policy projections.
 The CAT rates China’s NDC target against modelled domestic pathways as “Highly Insufficient”.

-The “Highly Insufficient” rating indicates that China’s NDC target in 2030 needs substantial improvements in ambition to be consistent with the 1.5°C temperature limit.
-If all countries were to follow China’s approach, warming would reach over 3°C and up to 4°C.
+The “Highly Insufficient” rating indicates that China’s NDC target in 2030 is not at all consistent with modelled domestic pathways limiting warming to 1.5°C. If all countries were to follow China’s approach, warming would reach over 3°C and up to 4°C.

 Whether China should or should not receive some climate finance from abroad to reduce its emissions is a matter of debate.
 Our methods do not provide a clear answer to this question.
 On balance, the CAT methodology shows that China needing a small but important amount of international support is consistent with the wide range of literature on fair share contributions to meeting the Paris Agreement's goals (the figure above shows it to receive a small contribution).
 In any case, the NDC target achieved with its own resources would need to be increased significantly to be in line with the 1.5°C limit.